 The same numeric expression (\(186 + 156\)) can be represented using drawings.
 In this way, students demonstrate a certain level of abstraction since a drawing is used to represent 100, 10 or 1.

-Based on their experiences with numbers and some algorithms, students can add using flexible algorithms.
-Depending on their instruction, some students use pencil and paper to keep track of what they are doing.
-Here are some examples of computational strategies.
+Based on their experiences with numbers and algorithms, students can develop flexible algorithms.
+Some students may need to use pencil and paper to keep track of what they are doing, and this is acceptable.
+Examples of computational strategies for addition include:

 Examples